Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 <p>We define automated or predictive soil mapping as a data-driven approach to soil mapping with little or no human interaction, commonly based on using optimal (where possible) statistical methods that elucidate relationships between target soil variables (sampled in the field and geolocated) and covariate layers, primarily coming from remote sensing data.</p>
 </div>

-A second key limitation of the Automated approach to soil mapping is that there may be no obvious relationship between observed patterns of soil variation and the available environmental covariates.
+A second key limitation of the automated approach to soil mapping is that there may be no obvious relationship between observed patterns of soil variation and the available environmental covariates.
-This may occur when a soil property of interest does strongly covary with some mappable environmental covariate (e.g. soil clay content with airborne radiometric data) but data for that environmental covariate are not available for an area.
+This may occur when a soil property of interest does, indeed, strongly covary with some mappable environmental covariate (e.g. soil clay content with airborne radiometric data) but data for that environmental covariate are not available for an area.
 It may also transpire that the pattern of